uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/binary-cards-representing-any-number/binary-cards-representing-any-number.md

-# Display the binary cards needed to represent any positive decimal number
+# Display the binary cards needed to represent any decimal number

 ## Requirement: